 In fact, that’s how they work!
 Surges and dips, and the shifting ratios between different complementary hormones are exactly what triggers your body to ovulate, prepare a thick uterine lining, and receive an embryo or have a period.

-A “balanced cycle” means the 4 key cycle hormones are all present in expected levels, rising and falling according to the typical patterns that are found during the fertile years.
-For people of reproductive age, an out-of-balance cycle can lead to symptoms like premenstrual syndrome (PMS), irregular or difficult periods, acne, and trouble getting pregnant.
+A “balanced cycle” means the 4 key cycle hormones are all present in expected levels, rising and dropping according to the typical patterns that are found during the fertile years.
+For people of reproductive age, an out-of-balance cycle can lead to symptoms like PMS, irregular or difficult periods, acne, and trouble getting pregnant.
 Sometimes, hormonal imbalance can be a symptom of underlying health problems.

 For those of perimenopausal age, it’s normal for the balance of cycle hormones to shift as the body slowly transitions from a monthly menstrual cycle to menopause.
 Even though this is a natural and healthy process, it often triggers unwanted symptoms.
 (The good news is, there are lots of steps you can take to understand these changes better and make the transition more comfortable!).

 Perimenopause refers to the years leading up to menopause, or the end of monthly periods.
 The perimenopause transition gets underway when the body begins to run low on eggs, which throws off the routine hormone patterns that control the cycle throughout the reproductive years.
-This is a natural and inevitable process, since people with ovaries are born with all the eggs they’ll ever have, and this reserve diminishes over time as ovulation occurs each month.
+This is a natural and inevitable process, since we’re born with all the eggs we’ll ever have, and this reserve diminishes over time as we ovulate each month.

 The early signs of perimenopause usually appear in the mid 40s, although some people may experience the onset as early as the late 30s.
 The process is different for everybody, and can last anywhere from 2 to 10 years.
 On average, studies show menopause symptoms typically last around 4.5 years.
 You’re considered “in menopause” (or postmenopausal) once you’ve gone without a period for a full 12 months.